14 Traits of a Sheltered Person (and How They Affect Adulthood)

 Yes, limited social interactions during upbringing can lead to difficulties in understanding social cues and engaging in diverse social settings.

-Are having traits of a sheltered person make you prone to anxiety?
+Having traits of a sheltered person makes you prone to anxiety?

 What happens when overprotected children grow up?